Purushottam-html/Follow-along-project-milestone-2/README.md

    - Ensured proper HTTP status codes for responses

 This implementation establishes a robust backend foundation for product management, ensuring data integrity through validation and proper error handling.

+---
+### Milestone 11 Summary
+In this milestone, we implemented dynamic product display by connecting the frontend to our product API:

+1. **Backend API Enhancement**
+   - Created a GET endpoint at `/api/products` to fetch all products
+   - Implemented logic to retrieve products from MongoDB
+   - Added proper error handling and response formatting

+2. **Frontend Integration**
+   - Updated HomePage component to fetch products from the API
+   - Implemented useEffect hook for data fetching on component mount
+   - Integrated error handling for failed API requests

+3. **Dynamic Product Display**
+   - Modified ProductCard component to match MongoDB data structure
+   - Updated component props to use MongoDB field names
+   - Implemented dynamic rendering of product data from the API

+These implementations create a seamless flow of data from the database to the user interface, allowing for dynamic display of products that were added through the product creation form.